-Approximately 4 to 6 awards are expected annually.
-However, the exact number of awards will depend on the number of meritorious applications and the availability of appropriated funds.
+The exact number of awards will depend on the number of meritorious applications and the availability of appropriated funds.

 E. ANTICIPATED AWARD SIZE

 The award size will depend on the number of meritorious applications and the availability of appropriated funds.